DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Our current situation is quite different from Sid's."

 At the same time, Sid had lots of experience fighting against other races.
-Kay may acquire his knowledge from MDA, but his experience was certainly lacking, even including demons.
+Kai may acquire his knowledge from MDA, but his experience was certainly lacking, even including demons.
 So his assumption was that fight against Dark Empress would be far more challenging for him, than for Sid.

 "But..."

-"Kay got me"
+"Kai got me"

-Before Kay could say that he has someone to back him up, Rinne, who was standing besides him, raised her hand.
+Before Kai could say that he has someone to back him up, Rinne, who was standing besides him, raised her hand.

-"I'm really strong, and Kay himself is going to be fine.
+"I'm really strong, and Kai himself is going to be fine.
 With my magic I can defend against <span title="Specifically it mentions swords, but demons don't use sword...?">attacks</span>, and even if I'd be surrounded by demons I think I'll be fine."